Contrast Sensitivity Functions in Autoencoders: 2. Methods: Estimating Contrast Sensitivity in Autoencoders

-The different linear characterizations considered in this section and the example in Fig.~\ref{fig_degrad_restore} illustrate that the behavior of a nonlinear autoencoder over high contrast images may be substantially different from the threshold behavior.
-Therefore, the eigenanalysis used in~\cite{Gomez20b} and the corresponding attenuation of sinusoids through the matrix given by Eq.~\ref{global_linear_approx}, will also be compared with the result of Eq.~\ref{csf1}.
+The different linear characterizations considered in this section and the diagram in Fig.~\ref{fig_degrad_restore} illustrate that the behavior of a nonlinear autoencoder for high contrasts may be substantially different from the threshold behavior.
+Therefore, the attenuation of sinusoids by the linearized system (by the matrix Eq.~\ref{global_linear_approx}) will be compared with the result of Eq.~\ref{csf1}.